BrewhouseTeam/brewhouseteam.github.io/_posts/2015-08-05-the-apprentice.md

 **Q: And Superman fans everywhere pump their fists, “We’ll see about that March, 2016!”
 Speaking of quotes, what’s your favourite?**

 A:
 ![quote lance](/images/posts/2015/08/quote-lance.jpg)
 I am a motivational junkie.
 I love watching motivational videos on youtube and this particular one really struck me because this summarizes what I have been through in the past couple of months.

-Paulo will apprentice at Brewhouse for the next three months to take steps in pursuing his dream of becoming a software developer.
+We're hoping Paulo grows significantly as a developer in the next three months.
+He will be learning some of the finer points of software craftsmanship and coffee snobbery, while taking steps to pursue his dream of becoming a software developer.

 *If you would like to ask Paulo what’s it’s like to work at Brewhouse or to elaborate on why he likes Batman better than Superman, comment below.*